Software Setup

 Prebuilt Release Image

-The image files on our release pages contain the proper version of the Raspberry Pi OS, the installed and configured PiFinder software, and all the catalog images for deep sky objects.
+The image files on our release pages bundle the correct Raspberry Pi OS version, the installed and configured PiFinder software, and all the deep-sky catalog images.
+This is the recommended way to put the PiFinder software on an SD card, whether you built or bought your PiFinder.

 _images/rpi_imager_001.png _images/rpi_imager_002.png

-• SSID: The name of your wifi network
+• SSID: The name of your WiFi network

-• Password: The password for your wifi network
+• Password: The password for your WiFi network

 _images/rpi_imager_003.png _images/rpi_imager_004.png